microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

   - 1 Agent Pool with 3 Linux VMs using the **Standard_DS2_v2** SKU.
   - 3 services using a total of `300m` of CPU & `300Mi` of memory by default, limited to a total of `3000m` of CPU & `600Mi` of memory.
   - 1 Zipkin service running to monitor communciation between the services.
-- **WARNING:** For simplicity, a Kubernetes secret is used to allow AKS to pull images from the Azure Container Registry via the [admin account](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication?tabs=azure-cli#admin-account). **This is not best practice**.
+- **WARNING:** For simplicity, a Kubernetes secret is used to allow AKS to pull images from the Azure Container Registry via the [admin account](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication?tabs=azure-cli#admin-account). **This is not a best practice**.
 In a production example, you should use a managed identity & RBAC.

 To start, you'll need access to an Azure Subscription: